ahaggart/py-wav/README.md

 When spectral-dominated signals are converted back to the temporal domain, they should respect the values given by `get_range`.

+Problem 10: Range creep

+OffsetSignal extends the range of its child in the direction of offset.
+These extensions compound with multiple offsets.

+Suppose signal X has a range of (Y, Z).
+Signal W offsets X by +2 frames, and has a range of (Y, Z+2).
+Signal V offsets W by -2 frames, and has a range of (Y-2, Z+2).

+Thus X's range covers (Z-Y) frames while V's range covers (Z+2-(Y-2)) frames.
+V is the same signal as X, but the reported range covers 4 additional frames.

+We cannot easily remove range creep without violating encapsulation.
+In situations where range creep is a problem, such as tiling, the workaround is to use a TruncatedSignal to manually set the range.

 #### Data

 Data-centric design.